turboapps/docs/building/working_with_turbo_studio/b-snapshot_install.md

 The snapshot process can be performed on a virtual machine or a physical machine.
 Typically a virtual machine is used so that the system can easily be reset in case the process needs to be repeated.

 There are many options for virtual machine software including VMWare Workstation, Oracle Virtual Box (free) and Microsoft Virtual PC.
-In this example I’ll be using Oracle Virtual Box.
+In this example I will be using Oracle Virtual Box.

 TurboStudio can be downloaded from [https://turbo.net/studio](https://turbo.net/studio)